Japan ex-leader Shinzo Abe assassinated while giving speech | Politics

 Loyalists said that his legacy was a stronger U.S.-Japan relationship that was meant to bolster Japan's defense capability.
 But Abe made enemies by forcing his defense goals and other contentious issues through parliament, despite strong public opposition.

-Abe was politically blue blood who was groomed to follow in the footsteps of his grandfather, former Prime Minister Nobusuke Kishi.
+Abe politicallyical blue blood who was groomed to follow in the footsteps of his grandfather, former Prime Minister Nobusuke Kishi.
 His political rhetoric often focused on making Japan a "normal" and "beautiful" nation with a stronger military and bigger role in international affairs.

 Many foreign officials expressed shock over the shooting.